Questions and answers

-We assess each situation first and discuss options to assist you.
+We assess each situation first and discuss options.
 If we find that we need to perform some work, we schedule a crew with the right equipment for the job.

-Each situation requires a separate approach.
-Our foresters are professionals with many years of experience on tree care and how trees impact power lines.
+Our foresters have years of experience on how trees impact power lines.
 They devise the best solution by considering type of electric facilities, tree proximity to power lines, tree type and growth rate.

-Nothing -- if we determine it is a threat to the safety or reliability of our electric distribution system.
+Nothing – if we determine it is a threat to the safety or reliability of our electric distribution system.
 For trees that you choose to cut, we recommend that you contact a professional arborist for an estimate.
-Visit the Wisconsin Certified Arborist Directory at the Wisconsin Arborist Association’s Web site.

 Underground line installation is more costly than overhead lines when extending new facilities.
 This is even more costly to do as replacement of existing facilities.
-We Energies evaluates the cost of all our construction projects to make sure that our rates remain as low as possible so that it minimizes the impact on your bill.
+We evaluate the cost of all our construction projects to keep our rates as low as possible.

 Kids climbing trees close to power lines is a serious safety risk.
 We treat any reports of this as an emergency and send an employee to investigate.
 If needed, we remove all low-hanging branches or trim the tree away from the lines.

-Never build a tree house in a tree close to power lines, climb a tree close to power lines, or touch them or allow any of your tools to touch them.
-Please call us when you are planning any projects that would place you, your tools or permanent structures close to power lines.
+Never build a tree house in a tree close to power lines, climb a tree close to power lines, touch a power line or allow any tools to touch them.
+Call us when you plan a project that would place you, your tools or permanent structures close to power lines.
 We will work with you to determine if we need to disconnect the power lines until you complete your work, or reroute them permanently to eliminate conflicts with permanent structures.

 Why does American Transmission Co.'s tree trimming look different than yours?